 U.S. STATES WORKED IN:

-Alabama, Arizona, New Mexico, California, Colorado, Connecticut, Illinois, Indiana, Kansas, Maine, Maryland, Michigan, Missouri, Montana, Nevada, New York, Oklahoma, Pennsylvania, Tennessee, Texas, Wisconsin, Wyoming
+Alabama, Arizona, California, Colorado, Connecticut, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Michigan, Missouri, Montana, New Mexico, Nevada, New Hampshire, New York, North Dakota, Oklahoma, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Wisconsin, Wyoming,

 COUNTRIES WORKED IN: